 Baked Ham Brown Sugar Glaze Recipe

 This glaze is deliciously sweet and tangy, which compliments the ham perfectly.
-It caramelizes as it bakes in the oven, which adds a super delicious flavor.
+It caramelizes as it bakes in the oven and makes the meat extra juicy and flavorful.

 Find the full printable recipe with specific measurements below.